That's understandable, we know there are many questions to answer.

 So why does he teach if he's so busy?
 Jay comes from a family of educators and says that teaching at Edge is wonderful because he genuinely enjoys providing people with whatever benefit his experience has to offer and he always learns something new from everyone he works with....

-Carol is a two-time Audie Award-winning audiobook narrator.
-She has read for Recorded Books, Harper Audio, Audible.Com, Hachette, HighBridge, Clipper Audio, Edge Studio, Books on Tape, and Redwood Audio's listentogenius.com.
+Carol is an actor, voiceover talent and Audie Award-winning audiobook narrator.
+She has read for Recorded Books, Harper Audio, Audible.Com, Hachette, HighBridge, Clipper Audio, Edge Studio, Books on Tape, Academic Merit, and Redwood Audio's listentogenius.com.
 She has been a featured narrator in Audiofile magazine, Voiceover Xtra, and the Recorded Books Catalog.
-In addition to several documentary voice-overs, Carol has been "the voice" of the Turner Classic Movies Film Festival since 2010 and has narrated tributes to such luminaries as Jean Paul Belmondo, the Houstons, Luise Rainer, and Eli Wallach.
-Her commercial voice over clients have included HSBC, USDA, AFL-CIO, Bell Atlantic, McDonald's, and 10 promos on TCM.
-When you work with Carol, you will be heard.
-She loves the spoken word and loves to listen.
-This is largely why she began teaching voice over more than 20 years ago.
-In addition to Edge Studio, she teaches narration and commercial voice over at NYU's Digital Design and Film School and has taught Voice and Speech III at NYU’s Tisch School for the Arts.
-She also taught voice, acting, and/or playwriting at Theatre Lab School of the Dramatic Arts, Roundhouse Theatre, Capitol Hill Arts Workshop, Bethesda Arts Center, Woolly Mammoth Theatre Company, and Belvoir Terrace.
-Carol also has worked as a theatre director and voice and acting teacher at New York City’s Professional Performing Arts School.
-In coaching at Edge Studio, Carol focuses on what students brings to the world of voice over and how to expand and enrich their vocal delivery.
-She explores the nuances of interpretation and technique as well as text analysis.
-She strives to cultivate and activate the vitality of effective speech....
+In addition to narrating several documentaries, Carol has been "the voice" of the Turner Classic Movies Film Festival since 2010 and has voiced tributes to such luminaries as Jean Paul Belmondo, the Houstons, Luise Rainer, and Eli Wallach.
+Her commercial voiceover clients have included HSBC, USDA, Seton Hall, AFL-CIO, Bell Atlantic, Sag-Aftra, Amazon and McDonald's, among others.
+She regularly voices promos for TCM & TNT.
+In addition to coaching at Edge Studio, she is an adjunct professor of narration and commercial voiceover at NYU's Digital Design and Film School and has taught Voice and Speech III at NYU’s Tisch School for the Arts.
+She has led classes for over 20 years in voice, acting, scene study, and auditioning at such schools as Theatre Lab School of the Dramatic Arts, Roundhouse Theatre, Capitol Hill Arts Workshop, Bethesda Arts Center, Woolly Mammoth Theatre Company, and Belvoir Terrace.
+Carol has also worked as a theatre director and voice and acting teacher at New York City’s Professional Performing Arts School.
+At Edge, Carol focuses on students' goals and explores the nuances of oral interpretation, vocal technique, point of view and text analysis.
+She aims to cultivate in each of her students the most effective and evocative delivery possible....

 Podcasts, Self-Guided Tours